 Every album project has a story.
 "From There To Here" is no exception.

-This articles page is dedicated to the people, passion, and process that will bring this Stevie Hawkins project to life.
-While the songs will tell one part of the journey, these articles will explore everything happening behind the scenes—from the earliest songwriting sessions to the finished recordings and every milestone along the way.
+This articles page is dedicated to the fans, passion, creative people and process that will bring this Stevie Hawkins project to life.
+While the songs will tell one part of the journey, these articles will explore things happening behind the scenes—from the songwriting to the finished recordings, observations, milestones along the way, and other aspects of the project.

 Throughout this series, you'll meet the talented musicians whose performances will shape the music, the producers and engineers who will help capture its sound, the mastering engineer who will give the album its final polish, and the marketing team that will work to share the project with listeners around the world